mlswg/mls-protocol/draft-ietf-mls-protocol.md

 = astree_node_[IndexOf(v.rightChild)]_secret
 ~~~~

-Note that fixing concrete values for `GroupState_[n]` and `application_secret` completely defines all secrets in the AS Tree.
+Note that fixing concrete values for `GroupState_[n]` and `application_secret`
+completely defines all secrets in the AS Tree.

 ## Sender Ratchets {#sender-ratchets}

-The secret of a leaf in the AS Tree is used to initiate a symmetric hash ratchet which generates a sequence of keys and nonces.
-The group member assigned to that leaf uses `j`-th key/nonce pair in the sequence to encrypt (using the AEAD) the `j`-th message they send during that epoch.
-In particular, each key/nonce pair MUST NOT ever be used to encrypt more than one message.
+The secret of a leaf in the AS Tree is used to initiate a symmetric hash ratchet
+which generates a sequence of keys and nonces.
+The group member assigned to that
+leaf uses `j`-th key/nonce pair in the sequence to encrypt (using the AEAD) the
+`j`-th message they send during that epoch.
+In particular, each key/nonce pair
+MUST NOT ever be used to encrypt more than one message.

-More precisely, if a group member with identity `i` is assigned the node with index `x` then the initial ratchet secret for that member is simply the secret of leaf `x`.
+More precisely, if a group member with identity `i` is assigned the node with
+index `x` then the initial ratchet secret for that member is simply the secret
+of leaf `x`.

 ~~~~
 application_[i]_[0]_secret = astree_node_[x]_secret
 ~~~~

-Keys, nonces and secrets of ratchets are derived using HKDF-Expand.
-The context in the call is (a hash of) the current Group state, the sender's identity and the position in that sender's ratchet.
+Keys, nonces and secrets of ratchets are derived using HKDF-Expand-Label.
+The
+context in the call is (a hash of) the current Group state, the sender's
+identity and the position in that sender's ratchet.

 ~~~~
 struct {